deepakgonda/becoming-a-full-stack-developer/README.md

 **1. Basic Programming Skills:**

-To start this journey, basic programming knowledge is required, which users can get using the following two courses
+To start this journey, basic programming knowledge is required, which users can get using the following any of the following courses

 1. C Tutorial by Apna College